EOEPCA/resource-health/check_manager/README.md

 Upon executing the above, the openapi spec is written to `openapi.json`, and the api is launched.

 Then go to http://127.0.0.1:8000/docs to see the API docs and experiment with the API.
-This instance runs with the `MockBackend` and reloads any changes you make to `src/check_api.py`.
+This instance runs with the `MockBackend` and reloads any changes you make to the code.

 If you have running Kubernetes cluster you can run